mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 For example, if you have link click tracking enabled in the JavaScript Tracker, then install `com.snowplowanalytics.snowplow/link_click_1.sql` into your Snowplow database.

 Each table needs to be loaded using a JSON Paths file.
 Snowplow hosts JSON Paths files for all Snowplow-authored JSONs.
-StorageLoader will automatically locate these JSON Paths files and use them to load shredded types into Redshift.
+RDB Loader will automatically locate these JSON Paths files and use them to load shredded types into Redshift.

 <a name="overview"/>